keelim/project_ArduController/README.md

 ## 2019 06 16
 1. Linking firebase app

+## 2019 06 17
+1. ready to other new feature
+    - firebase setting is complete
+    - Authentication

 ## 2019 06 19
 1. developer page making
 2. business logic plan making